 You’ll be happy to know that Sedona has plenty of dog-friendly lodging.

 I stayed at The Cathedral Rock Lodge, which I booked through Airbnb.
 The property was exceptionally dog-friendly, with plenty of space for pups to run around and play.
-Airbnb is a great place to find dog-friendly accommodations, especially if you want a place with a yard.
+Airbnb and VBRO are great places to find dog-friendly accommodations, especially if you want a place with a yard.

-- Sky Rock Sedona: This Marriott-branded dog-friendly property in Sedona looks absolutely gorgeous.
+- Sky Rock Sedona: This Marriott-branded dog-friendly property in Sedona is absolutely gorgeous.
 Up to 2 pets per room are allowed with a $75 deposit.

 - Best Western Plus Arroyo Roble Hotel & Creekside: This Best Western property allows up to 2 pets per room with an 80lb weight limit.
 They charge $40 per day for a pet fee and a $75 pet deposit.